ds1011teamproject/translation/changelogs/README.md

 - touched up all of the readme

 Comments:
-- there is still a lot we can do to get this code base ready for the kick off of the project
-- we're now at the point that we can start working independantly and contributing code in parallel, but over communicate nonetheless!
+- we're now at the point that we can start working independantly and contributing code in parallel, but I hope we can over-communicate nonetheless!

 ### Version 0.1.1 - 10/15/2018
 Changes: